Avsievich-Tatiana/OCT-data/README.md

 When the GUI starts, you can interact with it as follows:

-1. Click the Open button to load an OCT data file.
+1. Click the Open button to load an OCT data .dat file.
-2. The program will display the average OCT image and its corresponding A-scan.
+2. The program will display the OCT image and its corresponding A-scan (depth profile).
 3. Click the Choose ROI button and then click on two points on the A-scan plot to define the ROI.
 4. The program will calculate a linear fit within the defined ROI, display it on the A-scan plot, and add the slope to a table of measurements.
 5. Click the Remove ROI button to remove the last defined ROI and update the table of measurements.
+6. The slope value of the liner fit of the A-scan gives a physical value of the attenuation coefficient of the sample.

 # Notes
 This script expects the OCT data to be stored in a binary file of 64-bit floating point numbers.